 You can work on this drive as if it were a conventional USB flash drive.

 This is a quick guide on how to create and unlock a Cryptomator vault:

 The target location from step 3 only contains encrypted data.
-To work on your unencrypted data, you’d have to follow step 5 and that’s what the virtual drive is for.
-You should only interact with the virtual drive and don’t put unencrypted data in the target location from step 3.
+To work on your unencrypted data, you’d have to follow step 5 and access the file from the virtual drive.
+You should only interact with the virtual drive and not the encrypted target location from step 3.
 Of course, you can look inside the target location (i.e. the vault) to ensure that everything inside is indeed encrypted (by checking if the filenames are encrypted).